dan-silver/twitter-wings/readme.md

 =============
 Control a parrot drone with tweets and image recognition

-This is a groupp project for the 2014 Cerner intern hackathon.
+This is a group project for the 2014 Cerner intern hackathon.

 Features
 * Allows anyone to control the drone via tweets